 - Managing access to the company’s databases and systems

-- Reinforcing the need to set up two-factor authentication to prevent unauthorised access to private information
+- Reinforcing the need to set up two-factor authentication to prevent unauthorized access to private information

-Especially in light of the COVID-19 pandemic, more organisations are becoming open to the idea of remote work.
-Amid this rapid shift in the way we work, companies need to adjust and maintain their companies’ cyber defences.
+Especially in light of the COVID-19 pandemic, more organizations are becoming open to the idea of remote work.
+Amid this rapid shift in the way we work, companies need to adjust and maintain their companies’ cyber defenses.

-i-Sprint is a leading solution provider in identity, credential, and access management that enables organisations to create a trusted environment and optimise productivity even in the face of evolving cyber threats and identity fraud tactics.
+i-Sprint is a leading solution provider in identity, credential, and access management that enables organizations to create a trusted environment and optimize productivity even in the face of evolving cyber threats and identity fraud tactics.
 You can find more information on i-Sprint here.